-The Health Literacy Specialist Certificate Program consists of a series of 7 individual accredited “Micro-Credentials” within specific health literacy topics:
+The Health Literacy Specialist Certificate Program consists of a series of 7 individual “Micro-Credentials” within specific health literacy topics:

 - Organizational Systems and Policies

 - Language, Culture, and Diversity

 - Community Engagement